EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 Fabric handles message routing, data structure conversion, protocol bridging, and field-level transformation within a single runtime.
 Developers can expose internal systems as RESTful APIs, translate flat file payloads into JSON, or wrap CICS transactions in a modern service contract—without modifying the underlying system.
 This built-in flexibility accelerates delivery, reduces testing overhead, and ensures interoperability between legacy and modern systems.

-2. Redundant Logic Across Business Units
+2. Redundant Integration Logic Across Business Units

 The Bottleneck: Integration logic such as field validation, business rule enforcement, lookup operations, and exception handling is often rebuilt by multiple teams across different workflows.
 Without a centralized approach to integration logic, this duplication becomes widespread.